 Australia’s ageing population means that there’ll be a shortage in the workforce soon.
-In the coming years this is possible if older Australians don’t stay in the workforce for longer.
-There’s more seniors becoming self-funded retirees and looking at supplementing income.
-So, there’ll be an increase in the age that people have to work until.
+In the coming years, this is possible if older Australians don’t stay in the workforce for longer.
+There are more seniors becoming self-funded retirees and looking at supplementing income.
+So, there’ll be an increase in the age that people have to work.
 Others will look at options such as semi-retirement to manage financially.
 Exploring the jobs for retirees could give you some great ideas as well as peace of mind.

-With the increasing demand to work for longer, there’s workplace improvements needed.
+With the increasing demand to work for longer, there are workplace improvements needed.
 Workplaces must look at ways to reduce age discrimination.
-They must also look towards catering for the ageing population.
+They must also look towards catering to the ageing population.
 Many seniors will have to up-skill and go back to study to advance their careers.
 So universities and colleges must look at accommodating for seniors to learn.
-If you’re semi-retiring, here’s some recommendations to guide you through your journey:
+If you’re semi-retiring, here are some recommendations to guide you through your journey:

 There are many ways that seniors are able to improve their skillset.
 This will increase their job opportunities.
 These include short courses, university degrees, and diplomas.
-There’s also education courses that are specific to seniors.
+There are also education courses that are specific to seniors.
 Institutions including The University of the Third Age offer courses specific to seniors.